Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 Epistles is the second kind of thing.
 Your mail stays at Microsoft.
 Your calendar stays at Microsoft.
 Your contacts, your filters, your shared mailboxes, your retention policies, your administrator, all of that stays exactly where it is.
 Epistles is the window you read through.
 Connecting an Outlook account to Epistles changes the application; it does not migrate, copy, or move your mail anywhere.
 You can disconnect tomorrow and Outlook on the web is still there, untouched.

-The complication is that Microsoft has been migrating tenants from a legacy ASP.NET Framework SignalR transport to a newer ASP.NET Core SignalR transport, and a given Microsoft 365 organisation can be on either generation.
-Epistles detects which one the tenant runs from the negotiation response and adapts to both, including the protocol-level handshake and token-passing differences between them.
+The complication is that Microsoft has been migrating tenants from a legacy ASP.NET Framework SignalR transport to a newer ASP.NET Core one, and a given Microsoft 365 organisation can be on either generation.
+Epistles detects which one the tenant runs from the negotiation response and adapts to both, including the handshake and token-passing differences.
 Most third-party Outlook clients skip push entirely and poll every few minutes instead, which is why their mail feels a step behind.
 We thought it was worth doing properly.

 The reason we built Epistles, and the reason a Microsoft 365 user might prefer it over Outlook itself, is that almost nobody only has an Outlook account.
 The typical working life involves a work Microsoft 365 mailbox alongside a personal Gmail that has carried the family logistics for a decade, a Fastmail address that has outlasted three jobs, sometimes a ProtonMail for the political work, and a generic IMAP account that’s been on the same domain since 2003.